dyxstat/HiCBin/README.md

 ### conda
 We recommend using conda to run HiCBin.

-After installing Anaconda (or miniconda), Users can clone the repository with git
+After installing Anaconda (or miniconda), Users can clone the repository with git:
 ```
 git clone --recursive https://github.com/dyxstat/HiCBin.git
 ```